experiencor/test-repo/README.md

 ```

 The model section defines the type of the model to construct as well as other parameters of the model such as the input image size and the list of anchors.
-Two achitectures are supported at the moment: "Tiny Yolo" and "Full Yolo".

-Download pretrained features of tiny yolo, full yolo, squeezenet, mobilenet, and inceptionV3 at:
+Download pretrained weights for backend (tiny yolo, full yolo, squeezenet, mobilenet, and inceptionV3) at:

 https://1drv.ms/f/s!ApLdDEW3ut5fec2OzK4S4RpT-SU

 These weights must be put in the root folder of the repository.
-They are the pretrained weights for all the layers except the last layer and will be loaded during model creation.
-The last layer has different sizes for different numbers of classes and should be re-trained.
+They are the pretrained weights for the backend only and will be loaded during model creation.
+The code does not work without these weights.

-The link to the pretrained weights for the whole model of the raccoon detector can be downloaded at:
+The link to the pretrained weights for the whole model (both frontend and backend) of the raccoon detector can be downloaded at:

 https://1drv.ms/f/s!ApLdDEW3ut5feoZAEUwmSMYdPlY